Team

 William Rutter

-William J. Rutter, PhD, is the Founder and Chairman and CEO of Synergenics, LLC.
-Previously, Dr. Rutter was co-founder and chairman of Chiron Corporation, a major biotechnology company which is well known for the development of recombinant DNA-based vaccines, including Hepatitis B, for the discovery of Hepatitis C, and the first sequencing of the HIV-AIDS virus.
+William J. Rutter, PhD, serves on the Advisory Board.
+Dr. Rutter is also the Founder and Chairman and CEO of Synergenics, LLC, which controls a consortium of companies with different but complementary approaches to diagnosis, prevention and treatment on a worldwide basis.
+Previously, Dr. Rutter was co-founder and chairman of Chiron Corporation, a major biotechnology company which is well known for the development of recombinant DNA-based vaccines, including Hepatitis B, and for the discovery of Hepatitis C, the first sequencing of the HIV-AIDS virus.
 Chiron pioneered the development of quantitative DNA-based diagnostic tests measuring viral load, which has played a major role in protecting the blood supply, and also in developing drugs for treatment of these diseases.
 Chiron was acquired in two stages by Novartis and its antecedent company Ciga-Geigy.
-Dr. Rutter has served on the boards of Novartis and several biotech companies.
+Dr. Rutter has served on the boards of Novartis and several Biotech companies, including Cytokinetics, Sangamo Biosciences, and Synergenics companies.
+Dr. Rutter is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 Dr. Rutter has published 381 scientific articles and holds 26 patents and patent applications.
+Previously, Dr. Rutter served as Chairman of the Department of Biochemistry and Biophysics at UCSF.
+His lab made key contributions to biotechnology and recombinant DNA technology, including cloning of the human insulin gene and the production in yeast of a virus-like particle for Hepatitis B, which was eventually used in the manufacture of a Hepatitis B vaccine.

 Jack Schuler, Nuclein Advisor